elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

-# Macroeconomics and Business Cycles Predictor
+# Business Planning --- Predictor for Inflation, Recession and Business Cycles

 This ongoing Python project analyzes over half a century of macroeconomic data (from the 1940s to the present, including the COVID-19 pandemic) to better understand changes in macroeconomic conditions and business cycles.
 Our analysis currently focuses on two key indicators: unemployment and inflation rates, which have historically shown interesting relationships.
 We've generated various plots to visualize the data and uncover patterns.